KasaLahtinen/Gemini-IRC-bot/README.md

-I apologize for the misunderstanding.
-You cannot directly download files through text prompts.
-However, I can copy the content of the README.md file for you:

 ## MyPythonBot: An IRC Bot built with Generative AI Assistance

 This Python code implements a functional IRC bot named MyPythonBot.
-While the core functionalities were written and designed by humans, the development process was assisted by generative AI models from Google, including:
+While the core functionalities were written and designed by humans, the development process was assisted by generative AI models, including:

 * **Gemini**: Provided a base structure and core functionalities for the bot.
 * **ChatGPT**: Offered suggestions for improvements and potential use cases.